 Perhaps the solution is to only define “frame exchange sequence” and try to patch up other terms if and when they are found lacking?

-An example of this (ironically, involving a third term “frame sequence” which appears 49 times, though a number are “GAS frame sequence”s or “ASEL training frame sequence”, and a number are search artefacts) is in 10.2.5:
+An example of this (ironically, involving a third term “frame sequence” which appears 49 times, though a number are “GAS frame sequence”s or “ASEL training frame sequence”s, and a number are search artefacts) is in 10.2.5:

 In dynamic SM power save mode, the STA enables its multiple receive chains when it receives the start of a frame sequence addressed to it.
 Such a frame sequence shall start with a single-spatial stream individually addressed frame that requires an immediate response and that is addressed to the STA in dynamic SM power save mode.
 An RTS/CTS sequence may be used for this purpose.
 The STA shall, subject to its spatial stream capabilities (see 8.4.2.55.4 (Supported MCS Set field) and 8.4.2.157.3 (Supported VHT-MCS and NSS Set field)) and operating mode (see 10.42 (Notification of operating mode changes)), be capable of receiving a PPDU that is sent using more than one spatial stream a SIFS after the end of its response frame transmission.
 The STA switches to the multiple receive chain mode when it receives the RTS addressed to it and switches back immediately when the frame sequence ends.